E-commerce Tips & Tricks

 Another is when they pretend to be legitimate customers and make fraudulent purchases.

-2. Payment fraud
+2. Ecommerce payment fraud

 3. Account takeover